Dharwad: History

-In 1685, the fort was taken by the Mughal emperor Aurangzeb, and Dharwad, on the break-up of the Mughal empire, fell under the sway of the Maratha Peshwa of Pune.
-In 1764, the province was overrun by Hyder Ali of the Mysore, who in 1778 captured the fort of Dharwad.
+In 1685, the fort was taken by the Mughal emperor Aurangzeb, and Dharwad, on the break-up of the Mughal empire, fell under the sway of the Maratha Empire.
+In 1764, the province was overrun by Hyder Ali of the Kingdom of Mysore, who in 1778 captured the fort of Dharwad.
 The fort was retaken in 1791 by the Marathas.
 After the final defeat of the Peshwa by the British in 1818, Dharwar was incorporated into the territory of the British East India Company's Bombay Presidency.
 During the early 19th century, when the British were expanding their domains, they faced a lot of opposition from local rulers, including Baba Saheb of Nargund and Kittur Chennamma.